GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/README.md

 * Prompt: This is the text that you want the Gemini API to generate a response for.
 It can be free-form text or it can use handlebars variables to substitute values from the Firestore document.
 For example if you set this parameter as "What is the capital of {{ country }}?"

-* Image field (Gemini Pro Vision): A document field containing a cloud storage URL of an image, or a base64 string of an image.
-Note that this field is only supported by Gemini, and only with the Gemini Pro Vision model.
+* Image field (Gemini Vision Models ONLY): A document field containing a cloud storage URL of an image, or a base64 string of an image.
+Note that this field is only supported by Gemini, and only with the Gemini Pro Vision models.
+If you are using a text-only model, you should leave this field blank.

 * Response Field: The field in the message document into which to put the response.